thiennp/frontend-mastery-hub/levels/58/README.md

-# Level 58: Internationalization (i18n)
+# Level 58: Architecture Patterns

 ## Overview
-This level focuses on internationalization (i18n) and provides comprehensive learning materials, examples, and projects.
+This level focuses on architecture patterns and provides comprehensive learning materials, examples, and projects.

 ## Learning Objectives
 By the end of this level, you will:
-- Understand the core concepts of internationalization (i18n)
+- Understand the core concepts of architecture patterns
 - Master practical implementation techniques
 - Build real-world projects
 - Apply best practices and patterns